Posted on

 What are examples of constructive dismissal?

-For example: A Post Office employee of 35 years is passed over for promotion.
+A Post Office employee of 35 years is passed over for promotion.
 He claims that he was not promoted because of his race.
-2 of his supervisors then accuse him of intentionally delaying the mail, which is a crime.
+Two of his supervisors then accuse him of intentionally delaying the mail, which is a crime.
 An investigation finds no misconduct, but the employee is told that the charges will only be dropped if he either quits or relocates to an isolated location at a pay decrease.7

-For example: A maintenance worker making minimum wage was made to drive his personal truck for work-related errands.
+A maintenance worker making minimum wage was made to drive his personal truck for work-related errands.
 When he requested reimbursement for gas and maintenance, he was denied.
 He was assigned tasks that required extensive driving.
 Without reimbursement, the worker quit, claiming that he had no other choice with the costs of gas and his low wage.8

-For example: A sales coordinator complained of possible illegal activity in the workplace.
+A sales coordinator complained of possible illegal activity in the workplace.
 Several years later, he received subpar performance reviews.
 Based on these reviews, he quit.9

-For example: A sales manager received several poor reviews and was demoted.
+A sales manager received several poor reviews and was demoted.
 Based on the demotion, he quit and got a new job, then claimed that he was constructively discharged.10

-When can you claim constructive dismissal?
+When can I sue for constructive dismissal?

-Which statute of limitations applies to a case will depend on why the constructive dismissal amounted to a wrongful dismissal.
+You have to file a wrongful termination claim before the applicable statute of limitations has expired.
+Which statute of limitations applies depends on why the constructive dismissal amounted to a wrongful dismissal.

-For example, in California, the claim has to be filed within 2 years if it is based on a violation of public policy.11 However, it has to be filed within 3 years if it invokes whistleblowing protections under California labor law.12 These timeframes begin when the employee resigns, not when the intolerable workplace conditions occurred.13
+Example: In California, the claim has to be filed within 2 years if it is based on a violation of public policy.11 However, it has to be filed within 3 years if it invokes whistleblowing protections under California labor law.12 These timeframes begin when the employee resigns, not when the intolerable workplace conditions occurred.13

 Lawsuits not filed within the applicable period of time can be easily dismissed.